-Use the Secretary of State’s My Vote tool to learn when your ballot was mailed, and if your voted ballot has been received by the county elections office.
+Use the Secretary of State’s My Vote tool to see when your ballot will be mailed, and if your voted ballot has been received by the county elections office.

 Ballots must be received by 8 p.m. on Election Day.